archanadev-05/ai-question-answering-streamlit/README.md

 - ❓ Ask questions based on the context
 - 🤖 AI-powered answers using a transformer model
 - ⚡ Fast inference with cached model loading
+- 🎯 Confidence score displayed with every answer
-- 🎯 Simple and interactive Streamlit UI
+- 🎨 Clean dark-themed Streamlit UI

 ---